Skip to content

 Autosomal Dominant Polycystic kidney disease (AD-PKD)

 Autosomal dominant polycystic kidney disease (AD-PKD or PKD) is an inherited condition that can affect Ragamuffins.
 An ultrasound scan is used to identify any cysts that form in the kidneys.
-Cats with the disease start to show signs of kidney disease when they’re around 7 years old.
+Cats with the disease start to show signs of kidney disease when they’re around seven years old.
 Unfortunately, there’s no cure, but there are treatments that may improve their quality of life.
 Check with your breeder to make sure that their breeding lines are clear of this condition.

 Hypertrophic cardiomyopathy (HCM)